stonepros/stone/doc/stoneadm/services/osd.rst

 :ref:`orchestrator-cli-service-spec`\s of type ``osd`` are a way to describe a cluster layout, using the properties of disks.
-Service specifications give the user an abstract way to tell Ceph which disks should turn into OSDs with which configurations, without knowing the specifics of device names and paths.
+Service specifications give the user an abstract way to tell Stone which disks should turn into OSDs with which configurations, without knowing the specifics of device names and paths.

 Service specifications make it possible to define a yaml or json file that can